elizavetashch/surrounding_landscapes/01_Meetings/20251201_RandomForest/README.md

 author: Elizaveta Shcherbinina

 Via a random forest decision tree we classify the data.
-In the following I tried predicting if the crop is pollinated or not pollinated based on the selected columns (prediction accuracy 65%) and on all columns (prediciton accuracy 80%).
-Also, I tried predicting the lrr (larger/smaller than zero) based on all columns.
+In the following I tried predicting if the crop is pollinated or not pollinated based on the selected columns (prediction accuracy 50%) and on all columns (prediciton accuracy 80%).
+Also, I tried predicting the lrr (larger/smaller than zero) based on all columns (prediciton accuracy 65%).

 The jupiter notebook files can be found in the 20251201_RandomForest folder.